 Set to open in phases starting in 2019, the expressway is expected to be fully open to traffic by mid-2020.
 The project broke ground in April 2016 and, at the time of the award, was the largest inspection contract for RS&H’s Transportation-Construction Management Practice.

 Serving as one of Austin’s most important arterials, the US 183 corridor is a primary route for commuters to and from Austin-Bergstrom International Airport, as well as local destinations east and west of the corridor.
-With the increase in surrounding population, traffic volumes and vehicle crashes, expansions to the four-lane divided highway were necessary to improve the quality of life in the area.
+With the increase in the surrounding population, traffic volumes and vehicle crashes, expansions to the four-lane divided highway were necessary to improve the quality of life in the area.

 The RS&H team is providing inspections for the entire project, which includes inspecting reconstruction of existing overpasses, new bridges over the Colorado River, and roadway inspection for retaining walls and concrete paving.